Adolf Paul: A Strindberg letter

 The letter complains about money, cholera and bad nerves.
 The last sentence reads: “I should shoot myself, but that should have been done a long time ago.”

-In 1894, Paul contributed to a book honoring Strindberg in which he especially highlighted Strindberg’s view of the battle between the genders, and revealed a familiarity with Nietzsche’s übermench ideal.
+In 1894, Paul contributed to a book honoring Strindberg in which he especially highlighted Strindberg's view of the battle between the genders, and revealed a familiarity with Nietzsche's übermench ideal.
 In the mid-1890s Strindberg, who was now middle-aged, had separated from Frida Uhl, with whom he had a daughter.
 He suffered from severe paranoia and, according to some sources, wrongly accused Paul of having based unsympathetic characters on him in two of his books.
 Other sources say, however, that both Strindberg and Paul populated their novels with miserable characters based on each other.
-Most of the artists in Paul’s group based fictional characters on each other and used each other in paintings.
+Most of the artists in Paul's group based fictional characters on each other and used each other in paintings.

 As opposed to his on and off relationship with Strindberg, Paul remained a lifelong friend of Sibelius and cooperated with him on several occasions.
-In 1898 Sibelius composed music to Paul’s play Kung Kristian II (King Kristian II) and in 1911 for the wedding march in Die Sprache der Vögel.
+In 1898 Sibelius composed music to Paul's play Kung Kristian II (King Kristian II) and in 1911 for the wedding march in Die Sprache der Vögel.
 Paul also wrote lyrics for Sibelius’ Korsspindeln.
-Both Kung Kristian II and another play, Karin Månsdotter, were performed at the Stockholm Royal Theatre in 1898.
+Both Kung Kristian II and another play, Karin Månsdotter, were performed at the Stockholm Royal Opera in 1898.